c-consalpa/JavaEE/Golovach/Golovach_JavaJunior/GolovachSpring/Spring2_StartAOP.md

 ####Advice
 This is the additional code that you want to apply to your existing model.
-In our example, this is the logging code that we want to apply whenever the thread enters or exits a method.
+In our example, this is the logging code that we want to apply whenever the thread enters or exits a Join Point (method).

 #AOP Usage [Schema approach]